yanzifeiphoebe/cgme--and-tcgme-based-method/README.md

 # cgme--and-tcgme-based-method
-hybcgme_test2 can generate
+hybcgme_test2 and hybcgme_testinner can produce all the tables and figures in the paper.
-hybcgme_testinner can generate the hybcgme_test2 and hybcgme_testinner needs regu and RestoreTools which are from P.C.Hanson, I just upload the regu, because RestoreTools too large to upload.
-Please download RestoreTools from the homepage of P.C.Hanson().
+Because hybcgme_test2 and hybcgme_testinner use the test problems from regu and RestoreTools which are from P.C.Hanson, and regu has been uploaded, RestoreTools should be downloaded first.
+RestoreTools too large to upload.